What is a ‘Green Roof’?

 Check out this informative paper by German earth building expert Gernot Minke on his research into the practical uses of Green Roofs.

-For your amusement – a friend of mine had the great idea to use guinea pigs at his farm in Brazil to keep the turf down on his green roof – it worked a little too well!
+For your amusement – a friend had the great idea to use guinea pigs at his farm in Brazil to keep the turf down on his green roof – it worked a little too well!
+Not much ‘green’ to be seen!
 The guinea pigs loved it.